 - May 2016With global bond yields still suppressed by central banks, many so-called ‘unconstrained’ bond funds today pull from a broad variety of asset classes in search of higher income, within and without U.S. markets.
 Many of them, at...

-- June 2016In this white paper, Josh Yafa, client portfolio manager, discusses the benefits of laddered bond portfolios and analyzes their performance vs. barbell and bullet bond strategies during periods of rising interest rates.
+- May 2018In this white paper, Josh Yafa, director of client portfolio management, discusses the benefits of laddered bond portfolios and analyzes their performance vs. barbell and bullet bond strategies during periods of rising interest rates.

 - March 2015How will your clients fare in a rising interest rate environment?

 Before investing, carefully consider the Fund’s investment goals, risks, charges, and expenses.
-For a prospectus or summary prospectus containing this and other information, contact your financial advisor or visit our literature center.
+For a prospectus or summary prospectus containing this and other information, contact your financial advisor or visit thornburg.com.
 Read them carefully before investing.

 There is no guarantee that the investment objectives will be met.